-The dark and rummy smell of Madagascar vanilla beans hint at a slight, musky nose of tobacco.
+The dark and rummy smell of Madagascar vanilla hints at a slight, musky nose of tobacco.
 My favorite, the Tonga vanilla bean which, after deep inhale, will bombard you with images of black cherries.

-Any of these beans are perfect in this delightful vanilla cupcake recipe, one I'm very proud of.
+Any of these beans are perfect in this delightful vanilla cupcake recipe, a recipe that I'm very proud of.
 It's a fantastic way to show off vanilla, a spice that does love center stage.

 I like to think of vanilla as my humble, endearing, sweet-smelling obsession.
 Personally, I feel this particular vanilla cupcake recipe will seduce you to the way of vanilla as well.

 If you don't have a vanilla bean you can get away with just the vanilla extract, but this vanilla cupcake recipe is infinitely better with the beans.

 Ways to Use the Leftover Vanilla Bean Pod

 While they can be expensive (buy online), keep in mind that even after you scrape the seeds out of the pod, you can use the pod many times over.